willco123/Rate-A-Dog-API/README.md

 1. POST /

-   Description: Saves a URL with associated user information.
+Saves a URL with associated user information.

 Middleware: Requires an access token.

 Request Body:

     url (string): The URL to be saved. rating (optional, number): The rating for the URL. userId (string): The ID of the user associated with the URL.

 Response:

     Status 200: Successful operation.
 Returns a success message.

 2. POST /url